wireapp/wire-server/integration/README.md

 See Makefile for full docs on `make ci`.

-You can use `TASTY_MATCH` (see --help) to select one or multiple tests.
+You can use `--include PATTERN` to only include tests that contain the substring `PATTERN`.
+This flag can be specified multiple times.
+The argument can also be provided with the `TEST_INCLUDE` env vars, where multiple values are comma-separated.

-`TASTY_PATTERN` works too, but is more complicated than `TASY_MATCH`.
+You can use `--exclude PATTERN` to exclude all tests that contain the substring `PATTERN`.
+This flag can be specified multiple times.
+The argument can also be provided with the `TEST_EXCLUDE` env vars, where multiple values are comma-separated.

 To develop a new test in a fast-loading ghci session:

-1. Run `make cr` to build the whole project and start all services OR run `make cr package=galley` to build galley and start all services OR run `./services/run-services` to just start all services without rebuilding 2.`TASTY_MATCH=testFederationDomain make devtest` to start a ghcid session that re-runs the test after each succesful build of the test suite
+1. Run `make cr` to build the whole project and start all services OR run `make cr package=galley` to build galley and start all services OR run `./services/run-services` to just start all services without rebuilding 2.`TEST_INCLUDE=testFederationDomain make devtest` to start a ghcid session that re-runs the test after each succesful build of the test suite

 Original design guidelines / goals: